rkyzk/atm-system/README.md

 No errors were returned from https://pep8ci.herokuapp.com

 ## Deployment
+This project was deployed using Code Institute's mock terminal for Heroku.
+- Steps to deploy:
+1. Fork or clone the repository
+2. Create a new Heroku app
+3. Set the buildpacks to Python and NodeJS in the order
+4. Link the Heroku app to the repository
+5. Click on Deploy

 ## Credits:
 The code to hash the pin with salt was taken from the following site:

 [How To Hash Passwords In Python]https://nitratine.net/blog/post/how-to-hash-passwords-in-python/

+The section in this readme file "Deployment" was taken from the readme file of Love Sandwiches Project by Code Institute.